-Permitted uses, with the exception of those expressly prohibited in Section IV, shall be the same as those districts within which the aquifer district lies.
+Permitted uses, with the exception of those expressly prohibited in Section 1304, shall be the same as those districts within which the aquifer district lies.
+Other permitted uses are:

-- 1. Industrial or commercial uses which discharge no (non-human) wastes on site (human wastes only in approved septic systems); - 2.
-Residential and Agricultural Development; - Other Uses: - a.
-Activities designed for conservation of soil, water, plants, and wildlife. - b.
-Outdoor recreation, nature study, boating, fishing and hunting where otherwise legally permitted. - 4.
+- a.
+Industrial or commercial uses which discharge no (non-human) wastes on site (human wastes only in approved septic systems); - Residential and Agricultural Development; - c.
+Other Uses: - 1.
+Activities designed for conservation of soil, water, plants, and wildlife. - 2.
+Outdoor recreation, nature study, boating, fishing and hunting where otherwise legally permitted. - d.
 Subsurface storage of propane/liquefied natural gas.